zainab-y/tradeup/README.md

 1. Provide User stories for your App.
 2. Provide Wireframes for your App.
 3. Describe the way tasks are allocated and tracked in your project.
 4. Discuss how Agile methodology is being implemented in your project.
+We have implemented Agile methodology called Scrum.
+We have done       this by using Trello board as a tool to assist us in tracking and      performing tasks that are broken down into small parts.

+     We used slack to communicate with eachother about our project when we were not together and to show and send links.

+     Our group agreed on having Lili as a our scrum master.
+Every morning and before finishing the day, we would go plan, work and reflect on what we were going to do and what we have done.

+     We would ask questions like, "Does this feature help develop what the client wants?", "Is our design meaningful to the client?" etc.

 5. Provide an overview and description of your Source control process.
 6. Provide an overview and description of your Testing process.

 Once we reached MVP we went through the app as a user would.
 We checked each link to ensure it didnt return an error and that the routing was correct.